WorldOfZero/dotcom/web/content/posts/modular-board-game-table.md

 | Kreg Doghole Bench Top | Hardwood | 1 1/2" | Butchers block style hardwood table with dogholes. | https://www.kregtool.com/shop/workspace/bench-system-components/hardwood-bench-top-with-dog-holes/HWBT-DH.html |
 | Kreg Bench Top | Hardwood | 1 1/2" | Butchers block style solid hardwood table. | https://www.kregtool.com/shop/workspace/bench-system-components/hardwood-bench-top/HWBT.html |

+Tabletops in this design are held in by trianglular mounting plates that provide 3" of support on both lengths. |abletops aren't fastened to the table in any way so warped tabletops may rock. **This design also makes the tabletops a pinch hazard** as they are quiet heavy and fit tightly into the extrusions.
+Please be careful when adding a tabletop or swapping to a different one.

 #### Tabletop Gaming Mat Covers

 This is a collection of vendors that provide gaming mats that can fit these tables well. *I've collected a few options here but want to note that I have not purchased all of these*!